Skip Navigation

 Annotation: The Guttmacher Institute is a nonprofit corporation for research, policy analysis, and public education in the field of reproductive health.
 Services to consumers include publications and reference information.
 The institute publishes Perspectives on Sexual and Reproductive Health, International Family Planning Perspectives, The Guttmacher Policy Review, fact sheets, briefing papers, and special reports.
 A publications catalog is available.
 Some materials are available in Spanish, French, Asian, and other languages.
 The institute also has a list service, accessible through its Web site.
 The International Data Center allows users to build, download, and print custom tables, graphs, and maps using information from countries and regions.

-Keywords: Pregnancy, Adolescent pregnancy, Data, Family planning, Foreign language materials, Information services, Listservs, Medical research, Online systems, Policy analysis, Prenatal care, Public education, Publications, Reproductive health, Sexuality education
+Keywords: Adolescent pregnancy, Data, Family planning, Foreign language materials, Information services, Listservs, Medical research, Online systems, Policy analysis, Pregnancy, Prenatal care, Publications, Public education, Reproductive health, Sexuality education

 Lawton and Rhea Chiles Center for Healthy Mothers and Babies